Hillary Dupuis, MA, LMFT

 • Can you give me an example of something you might suggest as an intervention for my problem?

-There are many different therapeutic modalities and even more approaches to therapy.
-It helps to know what you need going into therapy but sometimes not knowing what you need is hard too!
-In short, I've found that people come to therapy under the medical model - "I'm having an issue that I need help resolving."
-This is usually brief, solution focused therapy.
+There are so many therapeutic modalities and even more approaches to therapy.
+It helps to know what you need going in to therapy, but not knowing what you need is hard too!
+I've found that people come to therapy under the medical model - "I'm having an issue that I need help resolving right now."
+This is usually brief, solution-focused therapy.
 Sometimes it takes longer and that's okay.
-The point here is to monitor your progress and ask yourself (and sometimes even the therapist), "Am I getting better?"
-Then there's the wellness model of therapy - "I'm here to better myself as a person or partner, gain insight into a behavior, have a place to breathe and/or run things by a neutral person."
+The point here is to monitor your progress and ask yourself (and sometimes even the therapist) if you're feeling better.
+Then there's the wellness model of therapy - "I'm here to better myself as a person or partner, gain insight into a behavior, have a place to breathe, and run things by a neutral person."
 You're not in crisis.
-This type of therapy can go on for a long time and that's okay if you're getting something out of it.
+This type of therapy can go on for years and that's okay if you're getting something out of it.

-As far as specific modalities, there are psychodynamic therapists, which may help you build insight.
-Some psychodynamic therapists may suggest meeting twice, sometimes thrice a week.
-It can be costly and exactly what some are looking for.
+As far as specific modalities, there are psychodynamic clinicians, which may help you build insight.
+Some psychodynamic therapists suggest meeting twice, sometimes thrice a week.
+It can be costly and exactly what some people need.

-There are CBT (Cognitive Behavioral Therapy) practitioners.
-You focus on your thoughts, behaviors and emotions, and the effect they have on one another.
-You can expect to answer questions in percentages, track your behaviors and get homework.
-It’s more solution focused, less insight based (typically) and exactly what some people are looking for.
+There are CBT (Cognitive Behavioral Therapy) clinicians.
+You focus on your thoughts, behaviors, emotions, and the effect they have on one another.
+You can expect to answer questions in percentages, track your behaviors, and get homework.
+It’s more goal-oriented and exactly what some people need.

-There are Internal Family Systems therapists.
-This helps explore the different “maladaptive coping skills” as parts that get developed to protect your core self.
-It’s effective in addressing childhood trauma, suicidality, substance abuse, etc. and is exactly what some people are looking for.
+There are Internal Family Systems clinicians.
+This helps explore the different “maladaptive coping skills” as parts that develop in response to protecting the person's core self.
+It’s effective in addressing childhood trauma, suicidality, substance abuse, etc. and is exactly what some people need.

-I also recommend looking for red flags when interviewing therapists: does the therapist get defensive in response to your questions, refuse to offer a free consult call and/or neglect to call you back?
-If these red flags come up, move on.
-Ideally, you want a therapist who’s supportive and open with good boundaries, not someone who's neglectful, overly rigid or assumes you’ll be a good match without careful consideration.
+I also recommend looking for red flags when interviewing therapists: Does the therapist get defensive in response to your questions, refuse to offer a free consult call, and neglect to call you back?
+If these red flags come up, consider moving on.
+Ideally, you want a therapist who’s supportive and open with good boundaries, not someone who's neglectful, overly rigid, or assumes you’ll be a good match without careful consideration.

-In short, know what you need to the best of your ability, inform yourself about the different therapeutic approaches, ask questions and interview at least 3 therapists.
-With a little work and patience you'll find your fit.
+In short, get to know what you need, inform yourself about the different therapeutic approaches, ask questions, and interview at least 3 therapists.
+With a little work and patience you'll find the right fit.
 Good luck in your search!

 0 Comments